 The artist draws upon diverse art historical and contemporary cultural references to construct his figurative style: from the work of Otto Dix and Philip Guston, to the hybrid, monstrous aliens in the animated series Rick and Morty.
 Ghenie compares the process of bringing these different references together to the incongruous imagery juxtaposed on multiple tabs open simultaneously on an internet browser.

-On view are also a series of charcoal drawings: Ghenie employs a new drawing technique to construct the complex compositions of his figurative works.
-He applies charcoal to a paper primed for use with oil paint, which allows him to lay down, erase and rework his mark making.
+His charcoal drawings show a new drawing technique to construct the complex compositions of his figurative works.
+Ghenie applies charcoal to a paper primed for use with oil paint, which allows him to lay down, erase and rework his mark making.
 He is able to ‘rehearse’ his paintings through these preparatory studies ‘without the stress of being precise’, enacting what he describes as a ‘drawing based on mistakes’.

 This innovative drawing technique informs new developments in Ghenie’s painting practice.
 Earlier works are characterised by thick impasto and gestural swathes of paint applied with a palette knife.
 In contrast, the recent works take a more linear approach as the medium is applied thinly with a small brush.
 He compares these works to ‘coloured drawings’, collapsing clear distinctions between mediums in a style evocative of the figurative works of Austrian artist Egon Schiele.